 Murphy was first as a special justice for the Plymouth District Court in 1966.
 In 1978, he was appointed to the Superior Court and became its Chief Justice in 2000.
 Though he is now retired, he serves as a chair of medical negligence screening panels for the Superior Court.

-Murphy married his wife Joan in 1962 and the couple raised 11 children.
+Walter Murphy married his wife Joan in 1962.
+The couple raised five children, and now have numerous grandchildren.